craftykate/bhs-sample-project-site/README.md

 <a href="http://katescolorpicker.surge.sh/">Color Picker</a> Hover over a color to get rgb and hex codes

 ## Temporary "About Me" Pictures
+Don't have a profile pic saved on your computer yet?
+Use one of these fabulous temporary profile pics I picked out just for you!
+Copy the link below of the image you want and put that in your image tag's source. <br/>

 <img src="https://images.pexels.com/photos/50582/selfie-monkey-self-portrait-macaca-nigra-50582.jpeg" alt="headshot1" height="200"> <img src="https://images.pexels.com/photos/208821/pexels-photo-208821.jpeg" alt="headshot2" height="200"> <img src="https://images.pexels.com/photos/288621/pexels-photo-288621.jpeg" alt="headshot3" height="200">